 Kumarakom is truly an enchanting travel getaway situated in Kerala and is majorly famous for its backwater tourism.
-Usually, a great number of tourists visit this place for the sake of exploring the raw beauty of Kerala from all across the globe to relax and unwind their lethargy about life.
+Usually, a great number of tourists visit this place for the sake of exploring the raw beauty of Kerala from all across the globe to relax and unwind themselves.

-Fundamentally, an adorable cluster of islands present on the Vembanad lake, the town also has a bird sanctuary having a good variety of flora and fauna.
+Apart from an adorable cluster of islands present on Vembanad Lake, the town also has a bird sanctuary having a good variety of flora and fauna.
 Along with that, this lake is also known for its majestic houseboats.
 Apparently, tourists simply love to stay in these boats while holidaying.
-However, for staying purposes, one can also choose resorts built in Kumarakom who prefer modern living in natural surroundings.
+However, for staying purposes, one can also choose resorts built in Kumarakom with natural surroundings.

 The charming and engaging nature of this travel getaway is the major highlight of this tourist destination in Kerala.
-Another great reason to visit this place is the fact that one also gets the chance to experience the longest freshwater lake in India and explore the musings of being a traveller.
+Another great reason to visit this place is the fact that one also gets the chance to experience the longest freshwater lake in India and explore the perks of being a traveler.

-There was once a time when Kumarakoram used to come under the rule of King of Thekkumkur.
+Once upon a time, Kumarakoram used to come under the rule of the King of Thekkumkur.
 During those times, it became very common to have fights and local competitions in the form of boat races among the local kings.
 Yes, for this purpose, small boats which were known as Chundan Vallam or Veppu Vallam were typically used.

 In those times, the Vembanad lake was also considered to be dangerous territory, therefore, the local king gave orders to construct a fort for the sake of protecting the entrance of Kottathodu in Kumarakom.
-For this, many soldiers were employed in the geographical boundaries of this place protecting the lands against the enemy attacks.
-And interestingly, some of the local places still have a “pada” as a prefix in their names like Padakkalam, Padanilam from those times.
+For this, many soldiers were employed in the geographical boundaries of this place protecting the lands against enemy attacks.
+And interestingly, some of the local places still have a 'pada' as a prefix in their names like Padakkalam and Padanilam.
 The remains of this fort’s wall are six feet broad and still can be seen near the village office of Kumarakom.

-Kumarakom Bird Sanctuary.
-It is a heaven for those who love to watch different varieties of birds.
-And the lush green environment along with the scenic vistas only add on to the incredible beauty of this incredible tourist spot.
-If you are lucky then you may expect to see birds like Siberian Stork, Kingfisher and many other exotic species.
+It is heaven for those who love to watch different varieties of birds.
+And the lush green environment along with the scenic vistas only add to the incredible beauty of this incredible tourist spot.
+If you are lucky then you may expect to see birds like Siberian Stork, Kingfisher, and many other exotic species.

-Aruvikkuzhi Waterfall.
-It is truly an ideal picnic spot where you can hope to spend some real quality time along with your loved ones.
-And the fact that these have been surrounded by a rubber plantation only give you more of a reason to travel here and witness the scenic happiness of nature.
+It is truly an ideal picnic spot where you can hope to spend some real quality time with your loved ones.
+And the fact that these have been surrounded by a rubber plantation only gives you more of a reason to travel here and witness the scenic happiness of nature.

-Vembanad Lake.
-It is the kind of place which is depicted as the glory of the city and rightly so - the picturesque backwaters and the artistic backgrounds of this place add a nice romantic touch to this travel getaway.
+It is the kind of place which is depicted as the glory of the city and rightly so.
+The picturesque backwaters and the artistic backgrounds of this place add a nice romantic touch to this travel getaway.
 Vembanad Lake is one of the largest lakes in India.

-A Kathakali Performance.
-Kathakali is the traditional dance form and is quite an integral part of the Kerala culture.
-It is specifically practised across the state.
+Kathakali is the traditional dance form and is quite an integral part of Kerala culture.
+It is specifically practiced across the state.
 Furthermore, this amazing dance form involves diverse facial expressions from the part of the dancers and perhaps that is what makes the whole experience to be quite magical.

-Strolling Along the Lakeside.
 How about taking a stroll on the lakeside while specifically enjoying the eye-catching backwater lake?
-Moreover, walking and seeing the vast skies, crystal clear blue waters would simply be a magical experience.
+Moreover, walking and seeing the vast skies and crystal clear blue waters would simply be a magical experience.

-By Air.
-Kumarakom doesn’t have an airport.
-The nearest airport is specifically located in Kochi.
-The Kochi airport has good flight connectivity with other cities like Delhi, Pune, Mumbai, Bangalore.
+Kumarakom doesn’t have an airport and the nearest airport is Cochin International Airport (COK) located in Kochi.
+The Kochi airport has good flight connectivity with other cities.
 After you deboard your flight, you will need to hire a cab or some other means of transportation to further cover a distance of around 70-80 km depending upon the route you take.

-By Train.
-For travelling by train, you would have to buy tickets for Kottayam instead of Kumarakom.
+For traveling by train, you would have to buy tickets for Kottayam instead of Kumarakom.
 From there, Kumarakom is located at an approximate distance of around 10-15 km.
 To continue your journey further, you will need to board a cab or some other means of public transport.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here